Princess Catherine: Well-wishers and Baroness Ritchie offer words of support

-Princess Catherine news statement: Well-wishers from Northern Ireland and former SDLP leader Baron Margaret Ritchie offer words of support after cancer diagnosis
+Princess Catherine news statement: Well-wishers from Northern Ireland and former SDLP leader Baroness Margaret Ritchie offer words of support after cancer diagnosis

 and live on Freeview channel 276